-In Minnesota, where climate change is becoming evident through our warming winters and more intense rainstorms, we have a golden opportunity to lead on climate change.
-And we can do it with technology that already exists and can be deployed right now: nature.
+Human-caused climate change is already having significant impacts on Minnesota’s people and nature, but we can still lead on climate action.
+And we can do it with carbon-capture technology that already exists and can be deployed now: natural climate solutions.

-Through simple actions like planting cover crops, changing the way we manage forests and installing community rain gardens, Minnesotans can make a big impact for people and nature.
+Through simple actions like installing community rain gardens, planting cover crops on farms and changing the way we manage forests, Minnesotans can make a big impact for people and nature.

 Our Climate Action Toolkit